 Whether your goal is to self-publish or traditionally publish, line editing helps strengthen your story and ensures that your unique voice shines.
 It enables you to gain clarity about your writing skills—your strengths and weaknesses—providing you with new insights to use when crafting future manuscripts.

 But what is line editing, exactly?
 Is it something you can do yourself, or do you need to pay someone?
 Today we will go over all the details of line editing so you can achieve a beautifully polished book.

 What is Line Editing?

-It examines the building blocks of your story—sentence construction, paragraphs, pages, and scenes—to ensure these components are working together.
+During the editing process, your line editor will look critically at the building blocks of your story—sentence construction, paragraphs, pages, and scenes—to ensure these components are working together.
 The process makes your writing tighter and your manuscript stronger.

 Some questions that line editing focuses on are: